-Here are some recent changes in the tax law with an explanation of how much they can save you for 2011.
+Here are some recent changes in the tax law with an explanation of how much they can save you money.

 In recent years Congress made a number of adjustments to the tax code, most of them designed to reduce Americans’ tax bills.
-Here are the ones that will have an impact in 2011, some beyond that.
 When reviewing your taxes, be sure to take these changes into account:

 1. The American Opportunity Tax Credit